christorepl/gittt-client/README.md

 ## Intent of Application

-This app allows users to swipe on games imported from [Board Game Atlas](https://www.boardgameatlas.com/) lists.
+This app allows users to swipe on games imported from [Board Game Geek](https://www.boardgamegeek.com/) collections.
 It's like Tinder for tabletop games!

 ##### [Link to Live App](https://get-it-to-the-table.vercel.app/)